riffomonas/code_club/_posts/2020-05-21-so-cold-in-dexter.md

 A couple of weeks ago, my wife conned our 15 year old into roto tilling up a part of our pig pen so she could have a garden.
 She's slowly starting to plant stuff in it.
 We also have about 20 apple trees that have started to blossom.
 I *think* we're past the point of worrying about hard frosts that could kill germinating plants or apple blossoms.
 But how sure should I be?
 I thought this was a great question for a code club.
 If you google the name of your town and "frost dates" you'll find a bunch of gardening websites that give guidance on when to plant in the spring and when to expect your harvesting to be done in the fall.
 Of course we could find one of those websites, but where's the fun in that?

 Today's code club will answer this and other questions using functions we've already seen including `filter`, `group_by`, and `summarize`.
 We'll focus on how we can use the `mutate` function to create new columns in our data frames.
+To spice things up a bit we'll also talk about how we can use arithmetic functions with logical variables.
 By the end of today's Code Club we'll know when I can stop worrying about my wife's garden and my apple trees.

 Don't watch the video straight through without firing up RStudio and trying the code and exercises yourself!
 Please be sure to see the [setup instructions](/code_club/setup-instructions) before you get going.